Towards Holistic Modeling for Video Frame Interpolation with Auto-regressive Diffusion Transformers: Conclusion

 \section{Conclusion}

-In this paper, we introduced LDF-VFI, a novel video frame interpolation framework addressing temporal coherence and error accumulation in long videos.
-Our holistic, video-centric approach surpasses the limitations of traditional frame-pair methods.
-The core auto-regressive diffusion transformer, combined with our skip-concatenate sampling strategy, mitigates error propagation and generates temporally stable videos of arbitrary length.
-Furthermore, our conditional VAE decoder leverages context to enhance reconstruction fidelity.
-Empirically, LDF-VFI achieves state-of-the-art performance on challenging video-centric benchmarks, especially those with large motion.
-Our work represents a significant step towards robust, scalable VFI, enabling new applications in long-form video synthesis.
+In this paper, we propose LDF-VFI, a holistic, video-centric framework that overcomes the fundamental limitations of conventional frame-centric VFI.
+Built upon an auto-regressive diffusion transformer, our approach leverages a novel skip-concatenate sampling strategy to effectively suppress error propagation, enabling temporally stable generation for videos of arbitrary length.
+Furthermore, we designed a conditional VAE decoder that incorporates LQ video information to further enhance reconstruction fidelity.
+Extensive evaluations on challenging video-centric benchmarks demonstrate that LDF-VFI achieves state-of-the-art performance.
+Our work marks a meaningful step toward exploring novel video-centric formulations for VFI.